-4.2 Designing Video Walls
+4.7 Designing Video Walls

-Use the Video Wall Designer to create and modify video wall presets.
-Each area in the designer represents a channel where content can be played out.
-Create the desired layout by moving, layering and resizing the channels.
+Use the Video Wall Designer to create and modify video walls and presets.
+Each area in the Layout Editor represents a channel where content can be played out.
+Create the desired preset layout by moving, layering and resizing the channels.